MintTee/Stockpile/README.md

 - **Flexible and Expandable:** Easily add and remove inventories to be part of your storage and define custom inventory groups to suit your needs.
 - **Efficient:** Uses storage space in the most efficient way possible, always trying to stack items together.
 - **NBT Support:** Filter searches and item transfers using regex searches in NBT data.
-- **Large Capacity** Stockpile can handle up to 500k items in storage. *Working on increasing the capacity*.
-- **Easy-to-Use API:** The API is comprehensive and can be called from any other computer, such as a frontend GUI client, automation programs like SIGILS, etc.
+- **Easy-to-Use API:** The API is comprehensive and can be called from any other computer, such as a frontend GUI client, automation programs, etc.

 ## Installation